 4. HOLI Beef Liver Powder Dog Food Topper

-- Versatile serving: Can be sprinkled dry or mixed with water for a broth
+- Versatile Application: Serve dry or mix with water for a savory broth.

 - Single-ingredient purity